Aryang08/Netflix_clone/Readme.md

 ## Project Structure

-- `index.html`: Main homepage of the Netflix clone.
+- `clone.html`: Main homepage of the Netflix clone.
-- `signin.html`: Sign-in page.
+- `index.html`: Sign-in page.
-- `signup.html`: Sign-up page.
+- `#`: Sign-up page.
 - `save_email.php`: PHP script to save email addresses.
 - `signin_process.php`: PHP script for the sign-in process.
-- `signup_process.php`: PHP script for the sign-up process.
+- `#`: PHP script for the sign-up process.
 - `config.php`: Configuration file for database connection.
-- `style.css`: Stylesheet for the project.
+- `styles.css`: Stylesheet for the project.
 - `images/`: Folder containing images used in the project.

 ## Usage

 1. Start your web server (XAMPP, for example).

-2. Open the project in your web browser by navigating to `http://localhost/netflix-clone`.
+2. Open the project in your web browser by navigating to `http://localhost/netflix_clone/clone.html`.

 3. Explore the Netflix clone, sign in, and enjoy the experience!